Skid Steer Loader Personal Simulator

 Simlog’s Operator Chair with industrial controls is a cost-effective way to train operators with our Skid Steer Loader simulation software in a safe and more realistic environment.
 It also offers a superior simulation experience, thanks to an authentic operator seat with consoles for the left and right hands, mounted on an industrial platform with casters, for easy portability.

 The Operator Chair is configured with Simlog’s Multi-Purpose Replica Controls.
-Simlog’s Replica Controls Pedal Unit, where needed, completes the configuration with the very same toe-down/heel-down action of real skid steer loader pedals.
+Simlog’s Replica Controls Pedal Unit, where needed, adds the option of training with the very same toe-down/heel-down pedal action found in certain models of real skid steer loaders.

 If you already have a Simlog Operator Chair for some other Personal Simulator, then you may be able to “re-use” that for Skid Steer Loader, perhaps by purchasing additional elements.
 To learn more, please contact Simlog.

 - Authentic industrial operator seat, with headrest, air suspension, and seat-belt

 - Adjustable seat position (forwards/backwards, three vertical positions)